Adossi-design/Formative-2---PrincipleComponentAnalysis/README.md

 This repository presents my implementation of **Principal Component Analysis (PCA)** as part of **Formative Assignment 2** for the Advanced Linear Algebra chapter.

-The project focuses on applying core linear algebra concepts—such as covariance, eigenvalues, eigenvectors, and variance decomposition—to analyze and reduce the dimensionality of an African malaria dataset using **NumPy-based computations only**.
+The project focuses on applying core linear algebra concepts such as covariance, eigenvalues, eigenvectors, and variance decomposition to analyze and reduce the dimensionality of an African malaria dataset using **NumPy-based computations only**.

 ---